Frequently asked questions

 I ask that you're not with your child during the assessment for a few reasons:

-- I've found from experience that even the most shy children settle down really quickly as the assessment's kept fun and chilled, and it lasts no longer than it needs to be.
+• I've found from experience that even the most shy children settle down really quickly as the assessment's kept fun and chilled, and it lasts no longer than it needs to be.

-- Children and young people tend to look to their parents for the answers or to see if their responses are 'okay'.
+• Children and young people tend to look to their parents for the answers or to see if their responses are 'okay'.
 This can affect the reliability of the results and less information being shared (such as if a child doesn't feel able to voice their thoughts if they might differ from the parent's perspective).

-- You can either dropp off/return 2 hours later but you're alternatively welcome to stay in your car or in my heated back garden cabin, etc. See photos HERE
+However, Zoom pre-assessment 'hello's are offered to those being assessed to meet me first so they can put a face to a name, ask questions, etc. You can either drop off/return 2 hours later but you're alternatively welcome to stay in your car or in my heated back garden cabin, etc. See photos HEREI hold an enhanced DBS certificate last renewed in 2024.

 Feedback from various sources is definitely encouraged.
 I'd advise you to speak with your child's teacher or SENCo to say that you're thinking about or you've already booked an assessment.
-Sometimes, families have clear reasons why they don't want the school involved or the school isn't willing to complete questionnaires.
-In these cases, I'll ask to see your child's last school report and I'll add a brief note in the report to say that information has come from only the family but school involvement will usually be expected.
+Very rarely, families have clear reasons why they don't want the school involved or the school isn't willing to complete questionnaires.
+In these cases, I'll ask to see your child's last school report and I'll add a brief note in the report to say that information has come from only the family but school involvement will be expected.

 Regardless of who pays for the assessment, the report goes to the person named on it (or to the parents for those under the age of 18).
+This includes all those with parental responsibility.

 In terms of a maximum age, no, not at all!
 I see many adults in their 30s, 40s, 50s who need assessments for work, returning to study or just to get an answer to a lifelong question about having some type of learning difficulty.
 I've assessed several people in their 70s.